LAA Overview๏ƒ

-The LAA is a fully integrated Embedded Device Testing Harness.
-It is a critical component of Linaro’s virtual lab technologies.
+The LAA is a fully integrated Embedded Device testing appliance.

-The LAA enables rapid integration of a new Device Under Test (DUT) into the Linaro Automated Validation Architecture(LAVA) test automation framework by providing all required hardware components for automated testing of your software stack—from firmware to user-space applications—on the target hardware.
+The LAA allows to quickly integrate a new Device Under Test (DUT) into any test automation framework, like LAVA or Labgrid, by providing all the necessary hardware components to automatically test your software (from the firmware to user space applications) on your hardware.

 LAA components